To Rome|A Roma…

 A Roma by Nicole Sharp

 The sweat pooled in the dip in my lower back and I absently ran my hand over the spot.
 My attention wasn’t on the heat rising with the early morning sun or the sweat that spotted my forehead; it was on the majestic scene laid before me.
 A feast of History.
-Time stood still and I couldn’t catch my breath as I attempted to take in the whole gleaming Coliseum.
+Time stood still and I couldn’t catch my breath as I attempted to take in the whole gleaming Colosseum.
 The grand symbol of Rome rested at the end of an ancient road.
 I let my neck strain backwards so my eyes could take in as much of this ancient structure as they could, and it still wasn’t enough.

 My dreams are here, they always have been.
-I left them here when I was a naive child.
+I left them here when I was a naïve child.
 I left them in this place.

 I woke this morning, after very little sleep, and by six a.m. was aboard Roman public transportation headed for the Coliseum.
 I walked around in a daze, smiling as I walk past the Circus Maximus, La Bocca della Verità (Mouth of truth), and drop off a pagan prayer at the foot of Hercules’ ancient temple.
 My only company this morning are the grounds keepers who pay me no mind.